 From 90s theme parties to all Romanian music nights to mainstream pop songs, Apollo 111 has its unique vibe and stands out in the market as a club with unusual events.
 There is a wine bar available at this venue and more than enough room to dance, so people like it anyway.
-The big colourful globe in the centre will put you in disco mode guaranteed!
+The big colorful globe in the center will put you in disco mode guaranteed!

 - Green Hours Jazz Club